kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 showDuration = true
 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = true
-; Automatically pull meads from nearby chests to be placed inside the Fermenter as soon as its ; empty. autoFuel = false
+; Automatically pull mead from nearby chests to be placed inside the Fermenter as soon as it's ; empty. autoFuel = false
 ; This option prevents the fermenter to pull items from warded areas if it isn't placed inside of ; it.
 For convenience, we recommend this to be set to true. ignorePrivateAreaCheck = true
-; The range of the chest detection for the auto deposit and auto fuel features ; Maximum is 50 autoRange = 10
+; The range of the chest detection for the auto deposit and auto fuel features.
+Maximum is 50 autoRange = 10

 [Kiln]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; Maximum amount of wood in a Kiln. maximumWood = 25